Delete messages and conversations in Messages on Mac

 Delete an empty conversation: Move the pointer over an empty conversation, then click the Close button .

 Delete a conversation: Select a conversation, then choose File > Delete Conversation.
-Or if you have a trackpad or Magic Mouse, you can also swipe left with two fingers on the conversation in the sidebar, then click the Delete button .
+Or, if you have a trackpad or a Magic Mouse, you can also swipe left with two fingers on the conversation in the sidebar, then click the Delete button .